 The Importance of Saddle Fitting

-Horses have suffered under saddle for far too long!
-So this is a positive development since poorly fitting saddles cause problems not only for the poor horse, but for the rider as well.
-However, the increased emphasis on proper saddle fit has caused many people to go on a quest for the “perfect” saddle for their horse.
+Horses have suffered in silence under poor fitting saddles for far too long!
+It is important to note that poorly fitting saddles cause problems not only for the horse, but for the rider as well.
+However, the increasing emphasis on proper saddle fit has caused many people to educate themselves and go on a quest for the “perfect” saddle for their horse.

 The goal of proper saddle fit is to identify a saddle that fits both participants – the horse and the rider.
-But which is the most important of the two?
-Without question, fitting the horse IS the primary goal.
-But if either horse or rider are uncomfortable pain can transfer either direction.
-Therefore the saddle must not cause the horse pain, or trap its movement and also mustn’t cause the rider to brace from discomfort.
+If either horse or rider are uncomfortable, any imbalance in one can transfer to the other.
+Therefore, the saddle must not cause the horse pain, or trap its movement, and also must not cause the rider to brace from discomfort.

-The saddle needs to “snow shoe” the riders weight evenly over the horses topline without setting too deeply in the center under the rider so as to enable the horse to carry the weight comfortably and allow the shoulders to move freely, the bottom of the pommel should not rub the withers, cranial nerve #11 located just behind the shoulder and can cause tremendous pain and long term damage.
-Also make sure no part of the horses back past vertebrae #18 is carrying any of the riders weight, so as not bruise the kidneys and/or ovaries by pressing too tightly on the loin, the rigging should be set incorrectly so that it does not interfere with the elbow and the Deltoid muscle or pull the saddle out of position… The most common saddle fitting issue that I deal with however, is bridging.
-People are trying to correct it by using a saddle with a wider gullet.
-But this is not the proper correction and causes other equally significant issues for the horse as well as the riders low back.
+The general purpose of a saddle is to distribute the riders weight evenly over the horses topline without putting any pressure on the spine, so as to enable the horse to carry the weight comfortably, for longer periods, and allow the shoulders and loin to move freely.
+The bottom of the pommel should never rub the withers, as cranial nerve #11 is located just behind the shoulder and can cause tremendous pain and long term damage.
+Also make sure no part of the horses back past vertebrae #18 is carrying any of the riders weight, so as not bruise the kidneys and/or ovaries by pressing too harshly on the loin.
+The rigging should be set correctly so that it does not interfere with the elbow and the deltoid muscle, nor pull the saddle out of position.

-This saddle is sitting level on the horse's back, the pad is the correct length because it doesn't elevate the rear of the saddle as would a longer pad, the loin is not pressured, the saddle is positioned behind the scapula, the rigging is correct, the cinch is the proper length, the gullet is open at the top to allow the shoulder to move freely.
-These are only the visual points of interest in saddle fitting. be advised~ a perfect sweat pattern is not evidence of a good fit.
-I have seen many great sweat patterns from horrible fitting saddles.
+This saddle is sitting level on the horse's back, the pad is the correct length, the loin is not pressured, the saddle is positioned just behind the scapula, the rigging is correct, the cinch is the proper length, the gullet is open at the top to allow the shoulder to move freely.
+These are only the visual points of interest in saddle fitting.

-The basics of a properly fitting western saddle are: The pommel should comfortably clear a horse’s withers by 2-3 fingers stacked vertically when placed on top of the unpadded withers, the bars should be wide enough to set on the back 1/4 of the shoulder so as to allow for free movement of the scapulas to pass under the front lip of the leather and slide comfortably back under the pommel, the pommel should not be so concave that it feels like a knob of pressure against the horse, the bar angles need to match the ribs top to bottom so that the back extensor muscle doesn't become fatigued, pressured and begin to atrophy, and also and the end of the tree bars and saddle leather should never put pressure behind the 18th thoracic vertebrae.
+The basics of a properly fitting western saddle are: The pommel should comfortably clear a horse’s withers by 2-3 fingers stacked vertically when placed on top of the unpadded withers, the bars should be wide enough to set on the back 1/4 of the shoulder so as to allow for free movement of the scapulars to pass under the front lip of the leather and slide comfortably back under the pommel, the pommel should not be so concave that it feels like a knob of pressure against the horses wither.
+The bar angles need to match the ribs from top to bottom so that the back extensor muscle doesn't become fatigued, pressured and begin to atrophy.
+In addition, the back end of the tree bars and saddle leather should never put pressure behind the 18th thoracic vertebrae.
 Doing so puts extraordinary amount of pressure on the transverse processes of the lumbar vertebrae, the horse's kidneys, and the ovaries in a mare.

 Hope this helps!

-Go to my Facebook saddle fitting page to read dozens of free saddle fitting tips that have been posted over the years.
-It is active and up to date on all the saddle fitting tips and concepts because I am active on FB every day asssiting folks with saddle fit!
+Go to my Facebook saddle fitting page to read dozens of saddle fitting tips that have been posted over the years.